Today, there are over 7,000 languages spoken in the world.

 Basic translation services for everyday language won’t suffice either.
-This is because the scientific language is a whole language in itself, just like there are programming languages.
+This is because scientific language is an entire language in itself, just like there are programming languages.
 For this, you need certified translation services that know how to do proper scientific translations.

 Here are some ways to ensure you choose the right agency when it comes to translating the language of science.